A TributePoint memorial page on a smartphone showing lit virtual candles, flower tributes, and written condolence messages

 Writing a Condolence Message

 Condolence messages are the most personal interaction.
 They are open-ended — visitors can write anything from a single sentence to a full page of memories and reflections.
+In practice, most people write short, specific notes: a memory from church, something the person said at work, or a few honest lines to the family.

 Condolence message section on a memorial page showing three written messages from different visitors with their names and dates